aichakorovaev-oss/aichakorovaev-oss/README.md

 [LLM finetuning](https://github.com/aichakorovaev-oss/nvidia-nemotron-finetuning) : LoRA fine-tuning of an NVIDIA Nemotron hybrid model on verified chain-of-thought reasoning traces to optimize its reasoning

-All built with curiosity, nice, well thought, fun and engaging design !
+All built with curiosity, nice, fun and well thought design !